TheBlasfem/hellosign-examples/README.md

 A barebones Rails app, which can easily be deployed to Heroku.

+This application support the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.

 ## Running Locally

 Make sure you have Ruby installed.
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).